International-Data-Spaces-Association/idsa/README.md

 ### Joining as a Project
-If your project is not part of the IDSA OS Landscape yet, please use this form to [apply as a sandbox project](https://internationaldataspaces.org/open-source-application-form/).
+If your project is not part of the IDSA Open Source Landscape yet, please use this form to [apply as a sandbox project](https://internationaldataspaces.org/open-source-application-form/).

-For more information that might be relevant for your project (such as information on graduation processes), please feel free to check [IDSA OS Graduation Scheme](...), where the application processes and graduation criteria are described in more detail.
+For more information that might be relevant for your project (such as information on graduation processes), please feel free to check [IDSA Open Source Graduation Scheme](./graduation_scheme/README.md), where the application processes and graduation criteria are described in more detail.